mail2shasha/Challenges/README.md

 # Challenges
-Its a classification problem and to solve it used the below approach.
-Used Single hidden layer with 100 Neurons in it, used dropout regularization to avoid over fitting along with Adam optimizer through Keras API.
+Its a classification problem and to solve it used Single hidden layer with 100 Neurons in it, used dropout regularization to avoid over fitting along with Adam optimizer through Keras API.